Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Introduction

 In this paper, our goal is to analyze the effect of heavy metal exposure on human kidney function.
 The impact of metal exposures on human renal function has garnered considerable attention from the epidemiological community.
 A review of the existing literature shows evidence of degraded kidney function following prolonged exposure to heavy metals \citep{pollack2015kidney, luo2020metal}.
 Most of this literature is based on simple one exposure-at-a-time correlation analyses from observational epidemiology data.
 It is clearly of interest to study joint effects of multiple metals, while adjusting for covariates that may act as potential confounding variables.
 Mechanistically, it seems unlikely that metals have a simple additive effect on kidney function.
 For example, healthy kidney function may continue with a single metal exposure at relatively low doses, but as dose increases and/or additional metal exposures are added it is likely that kidney function may worsen rapidly.
 Such a dose response surface would be reflective of a synergistic interaction.
 In our analyses, we focus on 2015-16 data from NHANES.
 These data contain information on heavy metals found in spot urine collections and also on urine creatinine, which can be used as a marker of kidney function when urinary dilution issues are appropriately accounted for.

-There is a clear need for new statistical tools for accommodating interactions in assessing the health effects of mixtures of chemical exposures.
-For a review of recent developments, refer to \cite{joubert2022powering}.
+There is a need for new statistical tools for accommodating interactions in assessing health effects of mixtures of chemical exposures.
+For recent developments, refer to \cite{joubert2022powering}.
 A broad set of strategies have been taken in this literature.
-The first extends linear regression to include a quadratic term characterizing pairwise interactions; for recent examples, refer to \cite{ferrari2021bayesian, wang2019penalized}.
-This approach can trivially identify synergistic versus antagonistic interactions through the signs of the quadratic coefficients, but relies on a highly restrictive parametric model.
-An alternative is to rely on nonparametric regression; for example, using Bayesian Additive Regression Trees (BART) \citep{chipman2010bart} or Gaussian processes (GP) \citep{williams2006gaussian}.
+The first extends generalized linear models to include a quadratic term characterizing pairwise interactions. \cite{herring2010nonparametric} takes a Bayesian approach to obtain posterior inclusion probabilities for each interaction.
+For recent more elaborate approaches, refer to \cite{ferrari2021bayesian, wang2019penalized}.
+Such methods can identify synergistic versus antagonistic interactions through signs of the quadratic coefficients, but rely on a restrictive parametric model.
+Nonparametric alternatives include Bayesian Additive Regression Trees (BART) \citep{chipman2010bart} and Gaussian processes (GP) \citep{williams2006gaussian}.
 Bayesian Kernel Machine Regression (BKMR) \citep{bobb2015bayesian} implements GP regression with variable selection motivated by the mixtures problem.
-These approaches do not identify synergistic or antagonistic interactions, and can lead to overly-wiggly and difficult to interpret dose response surfaces.
-MixSelect \citep{ferrari2020identifying} bridges between parametric and nonparametric approaches via an additive expansion.
-However, it lacks flexibility to characterize nonlinear main effects and interactions due to its reliance on quadratic regression.
+These approaches often produce wiggly and difficult to interpret dose response surfaces.
+To alleviate such issues, \cite{antonelli2020estimating} and \cite{samanta2022estimation} nonparametrically model nonlinear pairwise interactions while conducting variable selection, with the latter article controlling false discovery rates in interaction detection.
+However, none of these nonparametric approaches identify synergistic or antagonistic interactions.
+A third strategy is focused on bridging between parametric and nonparametric approaches.
+As an example, MixSelect \citep{ferrari2020identifying} includes a nonparametric deviation from a quadratic regression using a Gaussian process, constrained to be orthogonal to the quadratic regression.
 To simplify dose response modeling, \cite{molitor2010bayesian} propose profile regression based on clustering exposures, while \cite{czarnota2015assessment} use a single index model based on a weighted sum of the exposures.
 Neither approach allows for inferences on interactions.